ahmeda7a7/Tutor-Find/README.md

 # Tutor-Find
-Tutor finding mobile application
-An application where students and teachers can find each other by their preference of location
+Tutor finding mobile application where students and teachers can find each other by their preferences such as medium of instruction and location.